aminya/CompileBot.jl/README.md

 # Documentation
 Click on the badge: [![Dev](https://img.shields.io/badge/docs-dev-blue.svg)](https://aminya.github.io/SnoopCompileBot.jl/dev)

-**Notice**: SnoopCompileBot is now in a separate repository, and the GitHubActions API is changed because of that.
-Update your workflow based on this guide: [Configure the bot to run with a GitHub Action file]( https://aminya.github.io/SnoopCompileBot.jl/dev/#Configure-the-bot-to-run-with-a-GitHub-Action-file-1)
+**Notice**: SnoopCompileBot is now in a separate repository, and the API is changed because of that.
+Call `using SnoopCompileBot` directly in your snoop scripts and update your workflow based on this guide: [Configure the bot to run with a GitHub Action file]( https://aminya.github.io/SnoopCompileBot.jl/dev/#Configure-the-bot-to-run-with-a-GitHub-Action-file-1)